zero01101/openOutpaint/README.md

 - [x] split out CSS to its own file (remedial cleanup task)
 - [ ] split out JS to separation-of-concerns individual files (oh no)
 - [ ] add error handling for async/XHR POST in case of, yknow, errors
+- [ ] image erase region in case you decide later that you're not too happy with earlier results
 - [ ] controls for the rest of API-available options (e.g. hires fix, inpaint fill modes, etc)
 - [ ] render progress spinner/bar
 - [ ] ~~smart crop downloaded image~~